-2019 (13 students) 2022 (15 students) 2023 (14 students) 2024 (13 students) Students from institutions in Norway, Russia, Netherlands, Sweden, Germany, USA and Austria Students from institutions in Norway, Netherlands, Estonia, Finland, Canada, Germany, USA and Austria Students from institutions in Norway, Denmark, Sweden, Finland, USA, Germany, Switzerland, Austria and Netherlands Students from institutions in Norway, Sweden, Finland, Germany, Poland, France, UK
+2019 (13 students) 2022 (15 students) 2023 (14 students) Students from institutions in Norway, Russia, Netherlands, Sweden, Germany, USA and Austria Students from institutions in Norway, Netherlands, Estonia, Finland, Canada, Germany, USA and Austria Students from institutions in Norway, Denmark, Sweden, Finland, USA, Germany, Switzerland, Austria and Netherlands Paleogeographic reconstruction of the Linking tomography anomalies to Arctic Early Cretaceous High Arctic LIP

-Russia, Canada, USA Norway, USA, Canada, Germany Lecturers from institutions in Norway, USA, Germany Norway, USA, Germany, Sweden, Switzerland Paleogeographic reconstruction of the Amerasian Basin during the Mesozoic through geophysical observations Linking tomography anomalies to Arctic subduction: voting for the best candidate Early Cretaceous High Arctic LIP timing with anoxic events Linking geochemistry and geodynamics of recent volcanism in NW-Spitsbergen Exploring the possibility of a common mantle link between the Iceland Plume, the High Arctic Large Igneous Province, and the Siberian Traps Assessing the use of fracture orientations in sills as a proxy for sill geometry: An example from the Diabasodden Suite of Svalbard Heat flow modelling for geothermal potential of Longyearbyen, Svalbard Late Carboniferous rift basin development: Virtual field trip - a case study for sedimentary basin evolution Structural analysis of the Old Red Sandstone Munindalen outcrop (Dickson Land, Svalbard) A large-scale Virtual Outcrop Model geometrical analysis of igneous intrusions: A central Spitsbergen example.
-Modelling Svalbard sill intrusions and resulting greenhouse gas emission from contact metamorphism The Barents Sea through time - quantification of paleogeography Quantifying fracture networks in doleritic sills from Diabasodden, Svalbard Satellite and airborne geophysical potential anomalous expressions of the crustal structure in Svalbard Mapping of Igneous Intrusions using Onshore Magnetic Data Assessing Palaeogene infill of Central Basin from core records of the Firkanten, Basilika, and Grumantbyen Formations Fracture analysis of Hatten intrusion in Isfjorden, Svalbard Tectonic reconstruction of the Yermak Plateau and Sophia Basin, NNW of Svalbard Fault-magma interactions: investigating the influence of faults on magma emplacement on Spitsbergen and Edgeøya Greenhouse gas emissions from bedrock in Svalbard - Mapping of potential hotspots in the Adventelva catchment HALIP and its possible impact on Mesozoic climate: modeling data for Svalbard The Late Mesozoic to Early Cenozoic plate-tectonic evolution of the Greenland-Barents Sea shear margin Geochemical signatures of HALIP volcanism in sedimentary record Approaching geology with language - The geological meaning of place names in Svalbard Modelling the Eurekan deformation in the Arctic, an integration of geophysical and geomorphological observations in Gplates Petrophysical evaluation of intrusions and associated contact metamorphic zones Tectonic Evolution of the Barents Sea Margin: Fitting the Puzzle Structural evolution in pre-Devonian basement within the inner Billefjorden, Svalbard, based on remote sensing Paleocurrent, stratigraphic analyses, and the detrital zircon record of the Devonian strata in the Arctic region Gas generation in contact metamorphic aureoles: Sills and stacked Sills Modeling gas generation in contact metamorphic aureoles of the Botneheia stacked sill intrusions HALIP Volcanism in the Sverdrup Basin in Canadas Arctic Archipelago - A link between age and magma composition and geophysical data The impact of contact aureoles on seismic imaging: A central Spitsbergen example Deep-time paleoclimate in the arctic: Proxy response at the Permian- Triassic boundary.
-Metallic mineral potential of selected High Arctic Large Igneous Provinces (HALIP) in circum- Arctic Relating Seismic Anisotropy and Upper Mantle Dynamics in the Arctic Comparison of two enigmatic suture zones in the Arctic: the South Anyui Suture and the Caledonian suture.
-HALIP signal in the circum-Arctic stratigraphic record Analysis of Digital Outcrop Models of the West Spitsbergen Fold and Thrust Belt HALIP intrusive rocks in the Barents Sea: Identification and their underlying geophysical datasets
+Amerasian Basin during the Mesozoic through geophysical observations subduction: voting for the best candidate timing with anoxic events Exploring the possibility of a common mantle link between the Iceland Plume, the High Arctic Large Igneous Province, and the Siberian Traps Assessing the use of fracture orientations in sills as a proxy for sill geometry: An example from the Diabasodden Suite of Svalbard Heat flow modelling for geothermal potential of Longyearbyen, Svalbard Structural analysis of the Old Red Sandstone Munindalen outcrop (Dickson Land, Svalbard) A large-scale Virtual Outcrop Model geometrical analysis of igneous intrusions: A central Spitsbergen example.
+Modelling Svalbard sill intrusions and resulting greenhouse gas emission from contact metamorphism Quantifying fracture networks in doleritic sills from Diabasodden, Svalbard Satellite and airborne geophysical potential anomalous expressions of the crustal structure in Svalbard Mapping of Igneous Intrusions using Onshore Magnetic Data Fracture analysis of Hatten intrusion in Isfjorden, Svalbard Tectonic reconstruction of the Yermak Plateau and Sophia Basin, NNW of Svalbard Fault-magma interactions: investigating the influence of faults on magma emplacement on Spitsbergen and Edgeøya HALIP and its possible impact on Mesozoic climate: modeling data for Svalbard The Late Mesozoic to Early Cenozoic plate- tectonic evolution of the Greenland-Barents Sea shear margin Geochemical signatures of HALIP volcanism in sedimentary record Modelling the Eurekan deformation in the Arctic, an integration of geophysical and geomorphological observations in Gplates Petrophysical evaluation of intrusions and associated contact metamorphic zones Tectonic Evolution of the Barents Sea Margin: Fitting the Puzzle Paleocurrent, stratigraphic analyses, and the detrital zircon record of the Devonian strata in the Arctic region Gas generation in contact metamorphic aureoles: Sills and stacked Sills Modeling gas generation in contact metamorphic aureoles of the Botneheia stacked sill intrusions The impact of contact aureoles on seismic imaging: A central Spitsbergen example Deep-time paleoclimate in the arctic: Proxy response at the Permian-Triassic boundary.
+Metallic mineral potential of selected High Arctic Large Igneous Provinces (HALIP) in circum-Arctic Comparison of two enigmatic suture zones in the Arctic: the South Anyui Suture and the Caledonian suture.
+HALIP signal in the circum-Arctic stratigraphic record Analysis of Digital Outcrop Models of the West Spitsbergen Fold and Thrust Belt Trigger of the Permian-Triassic Mass Extinction: Impact or Volcanism?
+Svalbard's drift through geological time and its link to paleoclimate Fracture mapping of the Hyperittfossen digital outcrop model to constrain the paleo-stress field and tectonic history of Svalbard Geochronology and Geochemistry of HALIP: clue to its origin.
+A review Geodynamic Significance of Earthquakes in Svalbard Syn-magmatic crater formation in the Arctic western Nansen Basin The PETM signal in the Frysjaodden Fm. on Svalbard Mineral Deposits of Svalbard Crustal thickness evolution during North Atlantic rifting Geothermal potential of Svalbard, regarding Burial history of Paleogene sediments the Arctic Canada setting.